 Acknowledgement: Extravaggant geographies by lettera27.
 Sourced from Flickr and reproducded under a Creative Commons Attribution-ShareAlike 2.0 Generic (CC BY-SA 2.0) licence. http://www.flickr.com/photos/lettera27/4671621178/

-To cite this article: Smith, M. E. and Smith, M. K. (2002) ‘Friendship and informal education’, the encyclopedia of informal education. [http://infed.org/mobi/friendship-and-education/.
+To cite this article: Smith, M. E. and Smith, M. K. (2002) ‘Friendship and informal education’, The encyclopedia of pedagogy and informal education. [https://infed.org/mobi/friendship-and-education/.
 Retrieved: insert date].